pubnub/javascript/README.md

 That's it!
 It's easy to take advantage of multiplexing.
 If you have any questions please contact help@pubnub.com

+## Publish Anytime

+It is important to note that you may publish to any channel at any time regardless of being subscribed to that channel.

+>There is no need to be subscribed to a channel in order to publish.

 ## AES Cryptography